agsb/6502.MINT/arch/6502/Stacks.md

             LDY \idz; LDA ptr + 0, Y; STA \lsb; LDA ptr + 1, Y; STA \msb; INY; INY; STY \idz; .endmacro

 Uses one absolute pointer (ptr) to memory.
-Stacks with up to 128 cells. when idz, lsb, msb are in zero page, each stack uses ~52 cc, 32 bytes of code and 2 bytes at zero page.  _Any operations with values at stack could be at direct offset, no need use pulls and pushs_
+Stacks with up to 128 cells. when idz, lsb, msb are in zero page, each stack uses ~52 cc, 32 bytes of code and 2 bytes at zero page. _Any operation with values at stack could be at direct offset, no need use pulls and pushs_

-### split absolute addres indexed by Y
+### split absolute addres indexed by Y or X

       .macro push idz, lsb, msb
             LDY \idz; LDA \msb; STA ptr_lo - 1, Y; LDA \lsb; STA ptr_hi - 1, Y; DEY; STY \idz;